sfc-gh-boconnor/scotland_hol/README.md

 ![Alt text](image-21.png)

-* In select warehouse, choose the compute you wish to use
+* In select warehouse, choose the compute available to you.

 * In Database select the NSS_HANDS_ON_LAB_DATASETS

-* IMD_2020 into the desktop
+* Drag IMD_2020 into the data model.

 * In the Canvas double click on the Geography field to draw a map